 - Turn the heat down or move the meat off to the side and finish cooking to 135º F for medium-rare.

 - Let steak rest for 5-10 minutes.
 This allows the juices to be reabsorbed, resulting in a more juicy steak.

 - Cut meat ACROSS THE GRAIN.
 See details below.

 Cutting is one of the most important things to get right when cooking tougher cuts like flat iron.
 Cut across the grain to optimize tenderness.

 Let me explain.
-If you look at a flat iron steak, you can see the thin strips of muscle all going more or less in one direction.
-In the photo to the right, the grain is going up and down.
+If you look at a flat iron steak, you can see the thin strips of muscle going more or less in one direction.
 If you cut the steaks into strips FOLLOWING that grain, you’ll end up with those long (and tough) muscle fibers intact because your knife is just separating them from each other.
 But if you cut ACROSS that grain, you’re slicing each muscle fiber into short pieces, leaving your teeth with less to do.
-See the finished slices in the opening photo.
 Note that if you choose a skirt steak instead of a flat iron, the grain goes from side to side, so you should cut the steak the long way.

 – Bethany Fleishman